warxander/vein/README.md

 These features are not supported by design (can be a subject to change though):
 * Custom widget sizes (Vein is out-of-box solution)
-* Custom widget colors (Vein tries to be close to FiveM color style and provides dark/light color themes)
 * Nested rows

 ## API